How Long Does 9 Holes of Golf Take? (Estimated Time for 1-4 Players)

 happy multiethnic golfers spending time together in golf course

-There are many factors that influence pace of play in golf.
+Many factors influence pace of play in golf.
 These factors include, but may not be limited to the following:

 • Number of Players